iampreetsimar/cowin-scheduler/README.md

 {
     "userDetails": {
         "phone": "xxxxxxxxxx",
-        "photoId": "AadhaarCard/DrivingLicense/PANCard/Passport/PensionPassbook/NPRSmartCard/VoterIDCard",   -- Choose any one in the same format
+        "photoId": "AadhaarCard/DrivingLicense/PANCard/Passport/PensionPassbook/NPRSmartCard/VoterIDCard", --> Choose any one in the same format
         "photoIdNumber": "xxxxxxxxxxxx",  --> Valid ID number
         "name": "your name",
         "gender": "Male/Female/Others",
-        "birthYear": "YYYY", -- User must be greater than 45 years old in order to schedule appointment on cowin portal as of now
+        "birthYear": "YYYY", --> User must be greater than 45 years old in order to schedule an appointment on cowin portal as of now
         "pinCode": "xxxxxx",
         "email": "your email address"
     }